puppipay/dashmobilewallet/README.md

  https://github.com/puppipay/workingdashwallet/

-## Introduction - Blockchain, Bitcoin, DASH
+## Introduction - Blockchain, DASH

 Using EC algorithm, a random  private-key, public-key is created.

 Wallet import format(WIF) is created from private-key.
 WIF is created as it is easy to store/restore.

 Refer WIF: https://en.bitcoin.it/wiki/Wallet_import_format

 DASH address is created from public-key.

 Private-key is used to sign any transactions sent from a address.